Regularized Laplacian determinants of self-similar fractals: Zeta function of the double pq-model on the unit interval

 and thus it has no poles on the imaginary axis.
 Its regularized determinant is

 \end{prop} Before we give this proof, we must calculate the Dirichlet spectrum for the single $pq$-model.
 By solving the Dirichlet eigenvalue equation on the first level we see that the eigenvalues are $-1-p$ and $-1+p$.
-These eigenvalues are initial and they show up at every level and we encounter no exceptional eigenvalues by taking their preiterates.
+These eigenvalues are initial and they show up at every level, and we encounter no exceptional eigenvalues by taking their preiterates.
 This means that the spectrum is of the following form.

-Thus while for the Neumann spectrum we have that $\dim\Delta_n=3\dim\Delta_{n-1}-2$ for the Dirichlet spectrum we have that $\dim\Delta_n=3\dim\Delta_{n-1}+2$.
+We have that $\dim\Delta_n=3\dim\Delta_{n-1}-2$ for the Neumann spectrum, and $\dim\Delta_n=3\dim\Delta_{n-1}+2$ for the Dirichlet spectrum.
 Then the proof of the proposition goes as follows. \begin{proof} As in the case of the double Siepri\'nski gasket, it suffices to add the spectral zeta functions of the Neumann and Dirichlet spectrum.
-Every eigenvalue has multiplicity one and from the calculations above we have that the Dirichlet spectral zeta function is where $w_3,w_4=-2 \pm 2p$.
+Every eigenvalue has multiplicity one, and from the calculations above, we have that the Dirichlet spectral zeta function is where $w_3,w_4=-2 \pm 2p$.
 Since $\Phi(\lambda z)=R(\Phi(z))$ we can observe that

 and